Skip to main content

 Pace School is a specialized educational institution dedicated to providing individualized education and support services for students aged K through 21 with emotional, behavioral, and autism spectrum challenges.
 The core mission of Pace School is to empower each student to thrive academically and socially by fostering partnerships among the child, family, school district, and mental health providers.
 This collaborative approach ensures that every student receives a tailored education program designed to meet their unique needs.
 Key offerings at Pace School include a range of therapeutic methodologies and educational programs such as Applied Behavior Analysis (ABA), social skills groups, speech and language therapy, and occupational therapy.
 The school emphasizes Social and Emotional Learning (SEL), helping students understand and manage their emotions, set goals, and develop positive relationships.
 Additionally, Pace School provides vocational training opportunities and summer programs that promote community integration and real-world skills.
 What sets Pace School apart is its commitment to maintaining low student-teacher ratios, ensuring personalized attention and support for each student.
 The campus environment is designed to be nurturing and inclusive, equipped with specialized technology to enhance learning experiences.
 This holistic approach not only addresses academic challenges but also fosters emotional well-being, making Pace School a unique and valuable resource for families seeking the best educational options for their children.

-Support: Emotional challenges, Behavioral challenges, Autism spectrum challenges, Private
+Support: Autism spectrum challenges, Behavioral challenges, Emotional challenges, Private

 Listed